CALAT Croydon Adult Learning and Training

 Accessibility statement

-This website is run by CALAT.
+This accessibility statement applies to www.calat.ac.uk which is run by CALAT.
 We want as many people as possible to be able to use this website.
 For example, that means you should be able to:

 • change colours, contrast levels and fonts